Saturday, October 8, 2016

-Let me end by once again drawing the attention of our political leaders to the oft-quoted words of Chanakya; “The day a soldier has to demand his dues, is truly a sad day in the history of the nation”.
+“No country ever became a great power by putting down its own military”; and as advised by Chanakya to his King: “The day a soldier has to demand his dues, is truly a sad day in the history of the nation”.

 (The writer is a former Vice Chief of Army Staff)